27.4K Views 1 year ago

 3. Beans for Legumes

 Beans are hard to digest, we won’t lie.
 Even though they’re good for you, many can be hard to digest.
-Some people do better with legumes, which are not only smaller, but somewhat lower in sugars and starches.
+Some people do better with legumes, which are not only smaller but somewhat lower in sugars and starches.
 Lentils, chickpeas, and green peas are among the safest.
 If you can’t even tolerate these, work them in slowly, and cook them very well for better absorption.
-One exception is adzuki beans, which are said to be seamless to digest and recommended for those that don’t tolerate other beans or even legumes.
-Legumes are packed with iron, protein, B vitamins, and potassium, so try to eat them if possible, but take things slowly if you body calls you to.
+One exception is adzuki beans, which are said to be seamless to digest and recommended for those who don’t tolerate other beans or even legumes.
+Legumes are packed with iron, protein, B vitamins, and potassium, so try to eat them if possible, but take things slowly if your body calls you to.

 4. Processed Grains for Whole Grains